mir-one/localfarm/README.md

 # Warning

-This is the development branch of Tania.
+This is the development branch of LocalFarm.
 Changes can occur nightly.
 If you need the stable branch you can checkout [the master branch](https://github.com/Tanibox/tania-core/tree/master).

 ---

-**Tania** is a free and open source farm management software.
+**LocalFarm** is a free and open source farm management software.
 You can manage your farm areas, farm reservoirs, farm tasks, inventories, and the crop growing progress.
 It is designed for any type of farms.

-Download Tania for Windows x64 and Linux x64 on [the release page](https://github.com/Tanibox/tania-core/releases/tag/1.7.1).
+Download LocalFarm for Windows x64 and Linux x64 on [the release page](https://github.com/Tanibox/tania-core/releases/tag/1.7.1).

 ![Screenshot](screenshot.PNG)